Does Kratom Interact With Fluoxetine?

 Fluoxetine is sold under the following brand names:

-Fluoxetine has the capacity to cause side effects that range from mild to severe.
-Everybody reacts differently to these medications.
-Side effects can vary depending on your age, sex, genetic predisposition, diet, and more.
+Fluoxetine has the capacity to cause mild to severe side effects.
+Everybody reacts differently to these medications; side effects can vary depending on your age, sex, genetic predisposition, diet, and other factos.

 Side effects of fluoxetine may include: